Best Leverage Ratio for Forex Trading

 Let's look at an example.
 Simon has a $5000 account with a broker and decides to trade 1 whole lot of USD/JPY.
 By trading 1 lot, Simon is trading $100,000.
 If he uses 1:100 leverage, a $1,000 deposit is taken from his account and $99,000 is provided by the broker.
 Only 1 hundredth of the required amount goes from Simon's account.
 That's the power of a 1:100 leverage.

-So how does the brokerage protect itself from a potential loss of money?
+So how does the brokerage protect itself from a potential loss of deposit?
 Very simple: Simon`s potential loss is limited to the amount in his account.
 Let's assume that the position opened by Simon is losing and the price continues to move against him.

-After reaching a level of uncovered losses, say $4,000 (Simon has a total of $5,000 in his account), the broker can call Simon and ask him to deposit more money in his account or close a part of the losing position.
+After reaching a level of uncovered losses, say $4,000 (Simon has a total of $5,000 in his account), the broker can call Simon and ask him to deposit more funds in his account or close a part of the losing position.
 It is called a "Margin Call".
 In our computer age, of course, nobody calls clients anymore, and a position with a margin level lower than the one set by the broker is closed automatically without any notification of the client.

 In Simon's case, a deposit of $1,000 is taken from his account to open a position.
 Let's assume that the market goes against Simon's position (which was originally worth $100,000) and the uncovered (floating) loss reaches $4,000.